brandtkilian/Shookroot/README.md

 ## results

-Here are some of the results I've got
+Here are some minutes of my generated music: [generated_metalcore.wav](https://github.com/brandtkilian/Shookroot/blob/master/results/generated_metalcore.wav)

 ## How to make it better